[This article first appeared here in May 2020 and has been expanded and updated.]

 It may surprise many people to know that there is far more to residential recycling than just plastic, paper and glass.

 In fact, there are a large number of common household items that are made up of most recyclable components.
-These items can be found in most every American kitchen and laundry room.
+And these items can be found in most every American kitchen and laundry room.

 Recycle, Repurpose, Reuse - Please!